 Hello World

-- Run a part or entire application on the GPU
+- Run a part or the entire application on the GPU.

-- It should be called using function qualifier
+- It should be called using the function qualifier

 __global__

-- Calling the device function on the main program:
+. - Call the device function in the main program:

 - C/C++ example,